kyma-project/test-infra/docs/prow/prow-architecture.md

 >**NOTE:** For pull requests, the job is executed only if the introduced changes have an impact on the installed Kyma version.

 All artifacts are stored in the publicly available bucket under the `gs://kyma-development-artifacts/` location.
-The bucket has a defined lifecycle management rule to automatically delete files older than 60 days.
+The bucket has a defined lifecycle management rule to automatically delete files newer than 60 days.
 These are the exact artifacts locations:
 * For pull requests: `gs://kyma-development-artifacts/PR-<number>`
 * For changes to the `main` branch: `gs://kyma-development-artifacts/master-<commit_sha>`
 * For the latest changes in the `main` branch: `gs://kyma-development-artifacts/master`